Brooklyn, December 1967

-Even worse was the fact that I was part of this system, a caseworker giving out the help that was no real help.
+Even worse was the fact that I was part of this system, a caseworker giving out the help that at best was not enough, and for too many no real help at all.
 Day by day, I grew more convinced that somehow the whole thing, both the welfare system and the social order that created it, was rotten and needed to be overthrown and replaced.

 That wasn’t all.
 Outside our big welfare center in downtown Brooklyn, the radios and TV echoed with endless reports of war, war in Vietnam, and something like war in the cities, riots and threats of riots and more and more crime.

 I was against the war, of course, and doing what little seemed possible to protest and stop it.
 Lots of others were too.
 But none of it was working.
 The war ground on, getting bigger and bloodier each week.
 And nobody seemed to know what to do about the riots or the crime.